Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Change of Measure

 \begin{thm}[H\"older's inequality] Let~$p,q\in [1,\infty)$ be constants such that~$1/p+1/q = 1$.
 For two random variables~$X$ and~$Y$, we have

 Here, we use the shorthand~$\ExPow{}{a}{X}=(\Ex{}{X})^a$. \end{thm}

-While it is distinct from previous change of measure results in this section, in that there is no explicit reference to an information measure, its utility for the purpose of changing measure is that it relates an expectation under a joint distribution to the product of expectations under the corresponding marginal distributions.
+The utility of H\"older's inequality for the purpose of changing measure is that it relates an expectation under a joint distribution to the product of expectations under the corresponding marginal distributions.